avidsapp/rpi-docker-server/README.md

             service: ssh://localhost:2022
           - service: http_status:404
         ```
+    1. Make config dir if it doesn't exist - `sudo mkdir /etc/cloudflared`
+    1. Copy config to service directory - `sudo cp -r ~/.cloudflared/* /etc/cloudflared`

+1. Create DNS records (2 options):
+    1. CNAME - subdomain - <UUID.cfargotunnel.com>
+    1. `cloudflared tunnel route dns <UUID or TUNNEL_NAME> YOUR.DOMAIN.HERE`
+    1. Add one for Port 80 and Port 2022

+1. Add a Zero Trust policy to Cloudflare Teams:
+    1. Access > Applications > Add an application > Self-Hosted:
+        - Add name, session duration, subdomain, and application name
+    1. Rule:
+        - Add rule name, Rule action = Bypass, Include = Everyone
+    1. Advanced Settings:
+        - Enable automatic cloudflared authentication, Browser rendering = SSH

+1. Run cloudflared tunnel (2 options):
+    1. With the cmd line - `cloudflared tunnel run <TUNNEL_NAME>` - NOTE: this requires an open terminal tab with the cloudflared tunnel running in order for any end users to access the websites hosted on this server, hence why running as a service is preferred.
+    1. (PREFERRED) As a service, in the background - `sudo cloudflared service install`
+        - [Troubleshooting issues with service](https://github.com/cloudflare/cloudflared/issues/251) - DOES NOT WORK WITH REMOTE SSH CURRENTLY

 1. [Add remote SSH capability](https://dev.to/blake/creating-securing-a-remote-dev-environment-3558):
+    1. Open a new tab on the server.
+SSH in, if necessary.
+This ensures the tunnel stays running until you start it as a service.
     1. Add port 2022 as additional SSH port - `sudo nano /etc/ssh/sshd_config`:
     1. Uncomment and add the following lines:
         ```